tektutor/openshift-nov-2022/Day8/README.md

 tkn tr logs -f --last
 ```

-## Creating a TaskRun that maps Secrets values in a Workspace directory as files
+## ⛹️‍♂️ Lab - Creating a TaskRun that maps Secrets values in a Workspace directory as files
 ```
 cd ~/openshift-nov-2022
 git pull